lewisblake/CSCI403/Project 2/README.txt

 3. I liked that the problems were vague enough as to indicate a solution but not give one away.
 The questions were also ones someone might intuitively come up with in a "real-world" setting.

-4. I probably spent something like 2-2.5 hours on this assignment.
-It could have been faster but I used it as a time to really learn what was going on.